VoxelCraft-Open-Source/VoxelCraft/README.md

 # VoxelCraft
 🦊 VoxelCraft Engine | Open Source

-VoxelCraft is a free, open-source game engine with easy modding and game creation.
+VoxelCraft is a free, open-source blocky game engine designed for easy modding and game creation.

-VoxelCraft is based on the Minetest project, which is developed by a number of contributors.
+Based on the Minetest project.
+VoxelCraft is developed and maintained by a dedicated team of contributors.

-Copyright © 2025-2030 XRealm [XREA1M] and VoxelCraft Studios.
+Copyright (C) 2025-2030 XREALM and the VoxelCraft Studios Team.